AustralianBioCommons/gen3schemadev/docs/gen3_data_modelling/dictionary_structure.md

 authors: ["Marion Shadbolt", "Joshua Harris"]
 ---
 # Dictionary Structure

+The terms `data model` and `data dictionary` are used interchangeably in this documentation.

-The gen3 data dictionary is a graph based data model, where the nodes represent nodes and the edges represent relationships between the nodes.
+The gen3 data dictionary is a graph based data model, where the nodes represent entities or tables of data and the links represent the relationships between the nodes.
 Each node is defined by a `schema` which is represented in [yaml format](explainer_schema.yaml).
 Therefore, an entire data dictionary can be defined by a [folder containing multiple yaml files](../../tests/gen3_schema/examples/yaml/).

-To load the data dictionary into the gen3 system, the yaml files must be converted into json format, and then bundled into a list of jsonschemas which are saved to a single json file ([example](../../tests/gen3_schema/examples/json/schema_dev.json)).
+To load the data dictionary into the gen3 system, the yaml files must be converted into json format, and then bundled into a dictionary of jsonschemas which are saved to a single json file ([example](../../tests/gen3_schema/examples/json/schema_dev.json)).
 This json file is called a `Gen3 Bundled Schema`, and is uploaded to `sheepdog` to deploy the data model.

 **Summary definitions**
 - [`Gen3 Schema`](../../tests/gen3_schema/examples/yaml/lipidomics_file.yaml): A single yaml or json file that defines a single node in the data model.
 [Learn More](schemas.md)
 - [`Gen3 Data Dictionary`](../../tests/gen3_schema/examples/yaml/): A folder containing multiple yaml files for each node in the data model.
-- [`Gen3 Bundled Schema`](../../tests/gen3_schema/examples/json/schema_dev.json): A json file containing a list of jsonschemas for each node in the data model.
+- [`Gen3 Bundled Schema`](../../tests/gen3_schema/examples/json/schema_dev.json): A json file containing a combined dictionary of jsonschemas for each node in the data model.

 ## Required nodes